PX4/PX4-Devguide/en/ros/mavros_installation.md

 # MAVROS

 The [mavros](http://wiki.ros.org/mavros#mavros.2BAC8-Plugins.sys_status) ROS package enables MAVLink extendable communication between computers running ROS, MAVLink enabled autopilots, and MAVLink enabled GCS.

+> **Note** *MAVROS* is the "official" supported bridge between ROS and the MAVLink protocol.
+It is currently being extended to enable [fast-RTPS messaging](../middleware/micrortps.md), including a layer to translate PX4 [uORB messages](../middleware/uorb.md) to common ROS idioms.

 While MAVROS can be used to communicate with any MAVLink enabled autopilot this documentation will be in the context of enabling communication between the PX4 flight stack and a ROS enabled companion computer.

 ## Installation